 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Helicobacter pylori is a motile, Gram-negative, curved or spiral bacillus.
-It was originally named Campylobacter pyloridis, renamed C. pylori and later H. pylori as its structure has been better identified.
+It was originally named Campylobacter pyloridis.
+It was then renamed C. pylori and later H. pylori, as its structure became better identified.

 The full genetic code of H. pylori is now known.
 Specific genotypes are associated with severe morbidity.
 The most prevalent genotypes in patients with peptic ulcerations are vacA-positive and cagA-positive.

-CagA-positive strains are more strongly associated with intestinal-type gastric cancer.
+The presence of vacA, cagA and other strains of H. pylori is strongly associated with intestinal-type gastric cancer.

 Sequelae of Helicobacter pylori infection

-50% of the population aged over 50 may be infected with H. pylori, so infection is not invariably associated with disease.
+More than 50% of the world's population are infected with H. pylori, so infection is not invariably associated with disease.
 However, it is present in almost all cases of duodenal ulcer and most cases of gastric ulcer.
 The recognition of the association between H. pylori infection and peptic ulcer disease was a major breakthrough in gastroenterology.
 Peptic ulcer is rare without either H. pylori or non-steroidal anti-inflammatory drugs (NSAIDs).
-Debate remains whether H. pylori is merely associated with, or is the cause of, duodenal ulceration.
+There has been some debate about whether H. pylori is a cause of duodenal ulcer or whether the two are simply associated.
+There is a considerable weight of evidence supporting the latter, including the finding that a high proportion of children who have duodenal ulcer disease test positive for H. pylori.

 H. pylori-positive patients have at least a six-fold greater risk of developing gastric adenocarcinoma than do those without infection.